richard-scryber/PaperworkDayDocs/docs/reference/index.md

 # Template content refererence
 {: .no_toc }

-All the elements, attributes, style selectors and properties that paperwork and the core library support
+All the elements, attributes, style selectors and properties that the core library supports.

 ---